home

 • scheduling, priority, daemons and attached processes

-• ps, svmon, ...
+• ps, top, ...

 • Disk space usage:

-• free inodes versus free space, du, df, ...
+• free inodes versus free space; du, df, ...

 • Paging space